 Demographic characteristics of patients can also affect risk, either because age and gender can affect coverage decisions or because they serve as proxies for unmeasured clinical attributes.
 For this reason, the statistical evaluation of potential risk markers also evaluates the extent to which the models should distinguish among patients based on age and gender.
-All bundle types include two or more demographic risk markers in the final risk model - based on an individual's age and gender at the time of the trigger event.
+Seven of the nine bundle types include two or more demographic risk markers in the final risk model - based on an individual's age and gender at the time of the trigger event.
+Age and gender did not have a statistically meaningful effect on the costs of femur/pelvis fracture and nonoperative ankle injury, which means that all individuals are assigned the same base risk weight that corresponds to an uncomplicated episode.